New Constellation Symbols

 and the other based on the rod of Aesclepius.

-For the book One Hundred Year Star-Diary, I created symbols for
+For the book One Hundred Year Star-Diary,

 a number of meteor showers.
 My symbols for the showers that emanate from